DreamPRM-1.5: Unlocking the Potential of Each Instance for Multimodal Process Reward Model Training: Implementation Details

-\paragraph{Training and meta datasets.} For training, we construct two datasets.
+For training, we construct two datasets.
 Specifically, we sample 12k examples from VisualPRM-400k~\citep{wang2025visualprmeffectiveprocessreward} to train the Instance Table variant of instance reweighting, and 100k examples from the same source to train the Instance Net variant.
 We also conduct a rule-based check to ensure there is no overlap between training set and test set.

 For the meta set, we adopt MMMU-Pro~\citep{yue2024mmmumassivemultidisciplinemultimodal} (standard 4-option split), while excluding its validation split to avoid overlap.
 We further use GPT-5-mini to generate four candidate responses for each question, forming the meta-evaluation set used for weight updates.
 There are about 1.2k data points in meta set.